sniper7jd/Sandwich-Architect/README.md

     render(); // Re-draws the UI based on the new state };

-Dynamic HTML Generation
+Dynamic Asset Rendering

 Ingredient cards are not hardcoded in HTML.
-They are generated from JavaScript data arrays, making it easy to add new ingredients later.
+They are generated from JavaScript data arrays, allowing for the dynamic injection of image sources from the vectors/ folder.
 JavaScript

 const toppings = {